JonnyGamer/MyFirstCompiler/README.md

 # My First Compiler
 The following descibes my first take at a compiler.
 I am creating a new language similar to Swift that is parsed on-time.
+However, this programming language will have built in benefits.
+It will include Easy Regex support, and also use NumberKit allowing for Ints with no limit.

 ## Data Types